in-the-keyhole/byzantine-config-source/README.md

 ### Build Exectuable

-    $ npm run electron-pack
+    $ sudo npm run electron-pack

-    Binary will be found in `dist` folder
+Binaries are created in the `dist` folder.